vatpac-technology/sops/docs/pacific/Marshall-Islands/index.md

 --8<-- "includes/abbreviations.md"

-## Phraseology

 ## Altimetry

 ### Transition Altitude

-Within the Kwajalein TCU, the transition altitude is 5500 ft.
+Within the Oakland Oceanic FIR-in which the Marshall Islands are located-the transition altitude is 5500 ft (`A055`).

 ### Transition Level

-Within the Kwajalein TCU, the transition level is FL055 ft.
+Within the Oakland Oceanic FIR-in which the Marshall Islands are located-tthe transition level is `FL055`.